 Valedictorian is an honor awarded to the student with the highest grade point average after seven semesters based upon a 4.00 GPA scale.
-Salutatorian is an honor awarded to the student with the second highest grade point average after seven semesters.
+Salutatorian is an honor awarded to the student with the second highest grade point average after seven semesters based upon a 4.00 GPA scale.
 All courses count towards a high school diploma.
 However, Independent Study and modified courses taught by Special Education staff will not be calculated into their grade point average.
 In the case of a tie for valedictorian, the criteria used above for Academic Excellence will be applied.
-If multiple students tie for salutatorian multiple students will be honored.
+In the case of a tie for salutatorian, the criteria used above for Academic Excellence will also be applied to determine who delivers the Salutatorian speech.